-Receiving recommended vaccines while you're pregnant helps your body create protective antibodies (proteins produced by the body to fight off diseases), and you can pass on those antibodies to your baby.
+Receiving recommended vaccines while you're pregnant helps your body create protective antibodies (proteins produced by the body to fight off diseases), and you can pass on those antibodies to can pass on those antibodies your baby.
 This protection keeps your baby safe from diseases during their first few months of life, before they can receive their own vaccines!

-Learn more about vaccines during pregnancy
+Learn more about vaccines during - pregnancy